At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-Adults who are deprived of sleep increase their risk of illness, accidents and injury.
-Even just missing out on the recommended amount of sleep for a few nights can cause microsleeps.
-These typically last just a few seconds and they can be a major factor in car accidents.
+As an adult, if you deprive yourself of sleep, you can increase your risk of illness, accidents and injury.
+Even if you miss out on your recommended amount of sleep for a few nights, you can start experiencing ‘microsleeps’.
+These typically last a few seconds but they can be a major factor in car accidents.

 Can you sleep too much?

-It’s worth getting a medical check-up because, although rare, some of the underlying causes of hypersomnia include, kidney failure, low thyroid function, heart disease and chronic fatigue syndrome.
+If you feel like you’re experiencing symptoms of hypersomnia, it’s worth getting a medical check-up because, although rare, some of the underlying causes of hypersomnia can include:

 What happens when you’re deprived of sleep?

-Quite apart from the obvious risks of accidents and injuries, if you suffer long-term sleep deprivation you’re more likely to:
+Apart from the obvious risks of accidents and injuries, if you’ve been regularly depriving yourself of good quality, consistent sleep, you’re more likely to: